 Depending upon your health conditions, your care team might include many different health professionals.
-Check off what providers are involved in your care and you can write their name and role in the below table.
+Check off what providers are involved in your care and you can write their name and role in the table on the next page.

 Who is part of your Healthcare Team?